Image

 Dusk view of a lit up campus building beside silhouettes of trees

-Firstly, I would like to thank my advisor Vivian for her active role in my application process for law school.
-Vivian's perpetual support is the reason why I am accepted to a law school today.
+Firstly, I would like to thank my advisor for her active role in my application process for law school.
+My advisor's perpetual support is the reason why I am accepted to a law school today.
 She is very knowledgeable about her work.
 She's aware of what each school typically requires and she knows how to address situations in the event that you cannot reach a deadline.
 She was always patient, kind, and supportive throughout the process.

 << Go back